Uddhav Thackeray-led govt to face floor test on Saturday

 A two-day sitting of the Assembly will begin Saturday.
 The trust vote will be taken up on day one, preceded by the introduction of the new ministers in the House.

-Governor B S Koshyari has asked Thackeray to prove majority by December 3.
+Governor B K Koshyari has asked Thackeray to prove majority by December 3.
 The ruling combine has claimed support of 162 MLAs in the 288-member Assembly.

 The Shiv Sena, NCP and Congress formed the government after the Thackeray-led party fell out with pre-poll ally BJP over sharing the chief ministerial post.
 The BJP emerged as the single largest party winning 105 seats.
 The Shiv Sena, NCP and Congress won 56, 54 and 44 seats respectively in the October 21 polls.